 Leads from Sumome is the easiest way to give out bonuses or resources such as downloadable PDFs or other documents in order to turn your visitors into leads.
 You can move the leads button anywhere on your page and easily create bonuses you want to incentivize your visitors with.
 This is hot!

 Twighlighter is another brain child of my good friend Noah Kagan.
 The tool grows your traffic by making sharing easy.
 Visitors to your website or blog can easily highlight any part of your content and share it immediately on Twitter.
-The tool also highlights the most-shared content on your site/blog so that new visitors see it immediately.
+The suite of growth hacking tools also highlights the most-shared content on your site/blog so that new visitors see it immediately.
 Pretty nifty and works really well.

 This plugin is a no brainer, everyone should have this.
 As you probably know social shares with images get 39% more engagement on Facebook and fully double the engagement on Twitter.
 This plugin makes it easy for blog readers to share images from the blog posts.